Welcome, Guest |

 Clarification to Sticker Geometry:

-- The pattern should be oriented such that the top of the pattern aligns with the +Z axis.
-Exceptions to this rule may be made on a case by case based.
+The sticker should be oriented such that the top of the pattern aligns with the +Z axis.
+Exceptions to this rule may be made on a case by case basis.

 |